-As of the Record Date, the Company has outstanding [17.2 million] Series A Warrants to purchase shares of common stock at an exercise price of \$0.22 per share and [24.9 million] Series B Warrants to purchase shares of common stock at an exercise price of \$0.22 per share.
+As of the Record Date, the Company has outstanding 17.2 million Series A Warrants to purchase shares of common stock at an exercise price of \$0.22 per share and 24.9 million Series B Warrants to purchase shares of common stock at an exercise price of \$0.22 per share.
 Upon effectiveness of the reverse stock split, the exercise price under the Series A Warrants and Series B Warrants will be adjusted by multiplying the exercise price by a fraction of which the numerator shall be the number of shares of common stock outstanding immediately before the reverse stock split and of which the denominator shall be the number of shares of common stock outstanding immediately after the reverse stock split.
-Simultaneously with the adjustment to the exercise B Warrants will be decreased proportionately, so that after such adjustment the aggregate exercise price payable under the warrants for the adjusted number of shares of common stock issuable upon exercise shall be the same as the aggregate exercise price payable under the warrants for the adjusted number of shares of common stock issuable upon exercise shall be the same as the aggregate exercise price payable under the warrants for the adjusted number of shares of common stock issuable upon exercise shall be the same as the aggregate exercise price payable under the warrants for the adjusted number of shares of common stock issuable upon exercise shall be the same as the aggregate exercise price payable under the warrants for the adjusted number of shares of common stock issuable upon exercise shall be the same as the aggregate exercise price payable under the warrants for the adjusted number of shares of common stock issuable upon exercise shall be the same as the aggregate exercise price in effect immediately prior to such adjustment.
+Simultaneously with the adjustment to the exercise price, the number of shares of common stock that may be purchased upon exercise of the Series A Warrants and Series B Warrants will be decreased proportionately, so that after such adjustment the aggregate exercise price payable under the warrants for the adjusted number of shares of common stock issuable upon exercise shall be the same as the aggregate exercise price in effect immediately prior to such adjustment.